How to Have Confidence in a Job Interview

 Measuring Progress: How to Track Your Confidence Growth

-Set small, measurable targets: number of mock interviews completed, stories refined, or follow-ups sent.
-After each interview, create a one-line reflection: what worked and one improvement to implement next time.
-Tracking progress in writing creates upward momentum and makes confidence a visible trend rather than a subjective feeling.
+Set measurable targets: e.g., number of mock interviews completed, stories refined, follow-ups sent.
+After each interview, note: what worked, what to improve.
+Tracking builds upward momentum and makes confidence visible.

 When to Get Professional Help